Electromyography & Nerve Conduction Studies

 • Involuntary muscle twitching (tics)

-When individuals experience unexplained muscle weakness, this test helps to distinguish the difference between muscle conditions where the problem begins in the muscle itself; or nerve disorders as a result of muscle weakness.
-It also aids in detecting true weakness, from weakness due to reduced-muscle use, whether this may be because of pain or simply lack of motivation.
+When individuals experience unexplained muscle weakness, this test helps distinguish between muscle conditions where the problem begins in the muscle itself and nerve disorders as a result of muscle weakness.
+It also aids in detecting true weakness from weakness due to reduced muscle use, whether this may be because of pain or simply lack of motivation.

 What do my EMG results mean?